DasULTRAS/slab-uno/README.md

   and before the next Player in row starts to take a turn.
 - [ ] If a player plays a **WILD_DRAW_FOUR** card, the next player can challenge him.
     - If he could only play the WILD_DRAW_FOUR card the next player must draw 6 Cards
-    - If he have other options to play, he must draw the 4 cards
+    - If he has other options to play, he must draw the 4 cards